-Psalm 122 urges us to “Pray for the peace of Jerusalem”, or more literally, to ask about shalom for Jerusalem.
+Psalm 122 urges us to “Pray for the peace of Jerusalem”, or more literally, to ask about the shalom of Jerusalem.
 What does it mean?
-Is it talking here about the need to pray for the city itself – for the dirt and stones, or for spiritual salvation, as true peace starts within?
+Is it talking here about the need to pray for the city itself?
+Or for spiritual salvation, as true peace starts within?
 Or a bit of both?
 Let’s look at what the Bible has to say about the significant city, and some suggestions about how we can pray today.

 City of Peace

 The very name “Jerusalem” comes from the Hebrew root for shalom, the word for peace (ש.ל.מ = Sh.l.m.), which you can hear a bit better when you say it the Hebrew way: “Yerushalayim”.
 Interestingly, the verb “to pay” is from the very same root word – leShalem.
 A payment or transaction in return for goods given restores peace between the two parties, making things right.
 Shalem in Hebrew also means “complete”, and shalom, as we have said, means peace.
 So you can see that the root word behind the name of God’s chosen city is rich with meaning, especially for us who believe that Yeshua paid for our sins, in order to make things right with God and to restore peace between us and Him… and He did all this in Jerusalem.